VikParuchuri/marker/README.md

 Note that the env variables above are specific to this script, and cannot be set in `local.env`.

+# Important settings/Troubleshooting

+There are some settings that you may find especially useful if things aren't working the way you expect:

+- `OCR_ALL_PAGES` - set this to true to force OCR all pages.
+This can be very useful if the table layouts aren't recognized properly by default, or if there is garbled text.
+- `TORCH_DEVICE` - set this to force marker to use a given torch device for inference.
+- `OCR_ENGINE` - can set this to `surya` or `ocrmypdf`.
+- `DEBUG` - setting this to `True` shows ray logs when converting multiple pdfs

+In general, if output is not what you expect, trying to OCR the PDF is a good first step.

 # Benchmarks

 Benchmarking PDF extraction quality is hard.
 I've created a test set by finding books and scientific papers that have a pdf version and a latex source.
 I convert the latex to text, and compare the reference to the output of text extraction methods.
 It's noisy, but at least directionally correct.